-- If you’re new to homemade nut butters, peanuts are a great place to start because they take less time than other nuts (like almonds) to go from clumpy to perfectly smooth.
+- If you’re new to homemade nut butters, peanut butter is a great place to start because peanuts take less time than other nuts (like almonds) to go from clumpy to perfectly smooth.
 However, if you’re like Aaron and prefer a chunky peanut butter, I’ve got you covered with this recipe too.

 - You can make peanut butter in a high speed blender, but I prefer to use my food processor so I don’t have to fight the blender to get the peanut butter out of the nooks at the bottom.
 Scraping out the blender is one of my least favorite things.

-- I’d suggest choosing one or two of the optional add-ins if you decide to get all fancy.
+- I’d suggest choosing one or two of the optional add-ins if you decide to make a flavored peanut butter recipe.
 Vanilla peanut butter, maple peanut butter, vanilla maple peanut butter…probably not vanilla maple cinnamon chocolate peanut butter.
 I tried that (because why not?) and Aaron thought it tasted like cake (??), but the flavors got totally muddled.